 You can only be reimbursed up to the amount that you have actually contributed to your account by the date of the claim (minus any previous reimbursements), and only for services that you have actually received before claiming reimbursement.

-If you have eligible expenses greater than your year-to-date contributions, those expenses can be reimbursed after additional contributions have been added to your account.
+If you have eligible expenses greater than your year-to-date contributions, those expenses can be reimbursed later in the year, when additional contributions have been added to your account.

 No Carry Over